-- The archaeological sites BbGd-59, 60 and 62 have cultural heritage value and require a Stage 3 archaeological assessment to determine their limits and further understand their nature. - The Stage 3 assessments should at a minimum consist of the hand excavation of 1m2 units on a 10m grid centred around the positive Stage 2 test pits and the foundations, with additional units amounting to 40% of the grid unit total placed in areas of interest.
-The Stage 3 archaeological assessment must adhere to the requirements of the 2011 Standards and Guidelines for Consultant Archaeologists (MTC 2011). - The archaeological site BbGd-61 was found to be an isolated findspot and will not require further archaeological investigation. - The remainder of the property was found to have no archaeological resources and is considered to have been cleared of all archaeological concerns.
+- The archaeological sites BbGd-59, BbGd-60 and BbGd-62 have cultural heritage value and require a Stage 3 archaeological assessment to determine their limits and further understand their nature. - As the sites are considered to be significant due to their rarity and will be subject to Stage 4 mitigation through avoidance and protection the Stage 3 assessments should at a minimum consist of the hand excavation of 1m2 units on a 10m grid centred around the positive Stage 2 test pits and the foundations, with additional units amounting to 40% of the grid unit total placed in areas of interest.
+The Stage 3 archaeological assessment must adhere to the requirements of the 2011 Standards and Guidelines for Consultant Archaeologists (MTC 2011). - The archaeological site BbGd-61 was found to be an isolated findspot and does not require further archaeological investigation. - The remainder of the property was found to have no archaeological resources and is considered to have been cleared of all archaeological concerns.